ankan-pro/ankan-pro/README.md

 <h2 align="left">Hi 👋!
-My name is Ankan Ghosh and I'm a passionate DevOps and Data Engineer from India 🇮🇳</h2>
+My name is Ankan Ghosh and I'm a passionate DevOps and Data Engineer from India</h2>

 ### 🚀 About Me
 - 🔧 I specialize in **DevOps** and **Data Engineering**